 They end up having a much more powerful impact with a lot less effort.
 Listen to the audio segments below to learn about the blind spots I’ve discovered while coaching senior executives.
 Each four-minute message (free download) covers typical behaviors executives demonstrate and some of the challenges they experience before becoming aware of what they cannot see.

 You are already known for winning.
 But when you step up to a more senior executive level, you may find that winning doesn’t happen as frequently or as easily.
-Now is the time to look at your “winning formula” to see if the way you have always succeeded
+Now is the time to look at your “winning formula” to see if the way you have always succeeded no longer works.

 A key competency of successful leaders is skillful collaboration.
 Yet at the senior executive levels, this way of operating can have an unintended (and potentially hazardous) impact on your leadership and career.